-In the Data and Methods section, the data inputs and the methods used to construct the provincial-level fixed asset data during 1951-2020 and the disaggregation process of the provincial-level fixed asset data into grid level have been described in detail using different ancillary information with varying temporal availability.
+In the "Data and methods" section, the data inputs and the methods used to construct the provincial-level fixed-asset data during 1951-2020 and the disaggregation process of the provincial-level fixed-asset data onto grid level are described in detail using different ancillary information with varying temporal availability.
 To summarize, the nighttime light data and GHS-POP data are used to generate the lit-pop disaggregation indexes from 1991 to 2020, the GHS-BUILT-S data and GHS-POP data are used to construct area-pop disaggregation indexes from 1971 to 1990, and the population density data are used to derive the pop-pop disaggregation indexes from 1951 to 1970.
-In this section, we will first demonstrate the modelled fixed asset data for 31 provinces from 1951 to 2020.
-Then, the spatial-temporal characteristics of the grid-level fixed asset model in 2020 and for China's three largest urban agglomerations will be demonstrated and analysed.
+In this section, we first demonstrate the modelled fixed-asset data for 31 provinces from 1951 to 2020.
+Then, the spatial-temporal characteristics of the gridlevel fixed-asset model in 2020 and for China's three largest urban agglomerations are demonstrated and analysed.